Failed Violent Insurrection

 On January 6, Trump supporters stormed the United States Capitol building in an attempt to undermine the democratic process and keep their chosen candidate in power.
 They failed because consensus was not built in the right places to support what they wanted to do: overturn the election results.
 70 million people voted for President Trump, and even though they did so at the expense of democratic norms, it still was not enough for them to maintain their grip on power.

 Continue reading The Importance Of Consensus Building

-Voting in and of itself will not accomplish the political objectives needed to end our shared and continued social marginalization.
-It is viewed by too many of us–incorrectly–as being the panacea to our political and economic disenfranchisement, and is the reason why so many of us no longer vote; we feel it has not yielded constructive results.
-But voting in and of itself is not the problem; the problem is our ineptitude at effective, political engagement.
-The paragraphs below highlight what we need to do to effectively engage in politics so that our votes are effective at enacting legislation and policies that support our political objectives.
+Voting in and of itself is not effective political engagement, and will not accomplish the political objectives needed to end our shared and continued social marginalization.
+But voting in and of itself is not the problem.
+The problem is our ineptitude at effective political engagement.
+The paragraphs below highlight what we need to do to effectively engage in politics.
+Once we collectively engage effectively, we will get the legislation and policies that support our political objectives.

 Continue reading Effective Political Engagement: What Are The Requirements?